CamilleBreillot/kalaa-react-app/README.md

 - **Reporting**:
   - Graphics should be added for better readability of indicators
   - Filters capabilities should be added to filter indicators by store for ex
+- **Adding new indicators**: a better approach could be found to add new indicators to be tracked.
+Dynamic fields could be better handled.
 - **Mobile responsive**: app should be mobile responsive
 - **CSS**: Css is of course very basic :)